- In compliance with CSUSM Policy on Animals on Campus, no animals are allowed inside the USU unless deemed a service animal.

 - University departments, recognized student organizations and ASI may request posting of flyers in acrylic table displays within the USU Dining Pavilion and Commuter Lounge.
 Handmade “table tents” are not permitted.

 - Table display flyers must be pre-printed and cut to the appropriate size for display (1/4 size sheets).
 All table display flyers must comply with CSUSM logo and branding standards.

-- CSUSM Campus Dining has a standing reservation for table displays in the dining pavilion and are also authorized to display their own table tents with prior approval.
+- Campus Dining has a standing reservation for table displays in the dining pavilion and are also authorized to display their own table tents with prior approval.

 - Other Advertising